-Asana online project management software enables teams to manage work, projects, and tasks.
+Asana’s online project management software enables teams to manage work, projects, and tasks.
 The productivity tool enables many users to deliver their projects successfully.
 Teams are more efficient in managing all types of work, from simple to complex, with Asana helping to streamline work and processes.
 This list can help users find the sites and resources that can show them how to get started and running up quickly.

 Top Asana Tutorials

-Individuals, teams, SMBs and enterprises in various sectors and industries use Asana for task, work, and project management.
-It is an online productivity tool that regularly releases new features and enhancements, and announces new integrations with other tools.
 To get the most benefit of using the software, here is a list of Asana tutorial and training sites, courses, blogs, and videos to help users start using Asana.

 Asana Academy is a dedicated page to help users find the best ways to use Asana.
 It has links to online courses, video tutorials, and live and on-demand webinars.
 A registered Asana user can choose the type of training they want to have, whether through an online course, a video tutorial, a live training, or an on-demand webinar.